jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 dynamic, making rigid technical measures counterproductive.
 The regulation was intentionally drafted in a technology\-neutral way, giving some flexibility to OEMs to decide how to ensure the cybersecurity of their vehicles.
-The UNECE regulations and the ISOSAE 21434 standard have reached critical mass and are changing the operations around the world.
+The UNECE regulations and the ISO/SAE 21434 standard have reached critical mass and are changing the operations around the world.
 With the upcoming expansion in July 2024, all new vehicles will be governed under R155\.
 OEMs work closely with suppliers, and cybersecurity companies to support industry\-wide compliance and certification efforts, and establish robust cybersecurity governance structures and testing processes.
-To boost collaboration among OEMs and suppliers, the European Automobile Manufacturers Association (ACEA) and the European Association of Automotive Suppliers (CLEPA) joined forces with Auto\-ISAC in October 2022, to create a central European hub for information sharing on motor vehicle cybersecurity.156 2024 Upstream Security Ltd. All Rights Reserved
+To boost collaboration among OEMs and suppliers, the European Automobile Manufacturers’ Association (ACEA) and the European Association of Automotive Suppliers (CLEPA) joined forces with Auto\-ISAC in October 2022, to create a central European hub for information sharing on motor vehicle cybersecurity.156 © 2024 Upstream Security Ltd. All Rights Reserved
 76
 ESTABLISHING LONG\-TERM TRUST
-WITH ISOSAE 21434
+WITH ISO/SAE 21434
-A key differentiator between ISOSAE 21434 and R155 is that the ISOSAE standard provides OEMs and their suppliers with a comprehensive process for calculating asset risk, and suggests methods for calculating scores and prioritizing vulnerability urgency.
+A key differentiator between ISO/SAE 21434 and R155 is that the ISO/SAE
+standard provides OEMs and their suppliers with a comprehensive process for calculating asset risk, and suggests methods for calculating scores and prioritizing vulnerability urgency.
 The standard provides a structured cybersecurity framework, establishing cybersecurity as an integral element of engineering throughout the lifecycle of a vehicle, from the conceptual phase until decommissioning.
-Additionally, to follow the ISOSAE 21434 standard and R155 CSMS requirements, OEMs are encouraged to maintain a vSOC to enforce continuous monitoring for over a decade after vehicles roll off the assembly line.
+Additionally, to follow the ISO/SAE 21434 standard and R155 CSMS requirements, OEMs are encouraged to maintain a vSOC to enforce continuous monitoring for over a decade after vehicles roll off the assembly line.
 With 378 new CVEs discovered in 2023